 Assessment (5 - 10 min)

-Pass out an assessment to each student.
-Allow students a few minutes to complete it then review the answers (page 9 of the link above) with the class.
+Pass out one Screen Out the Mean - Assessment to each student.
+Allow students a few minutes to complete it then review the answers with the class (see Screen Out the Mean - Assessment Answer Key).
 If there's time, allow for a discussion about the questions.

 CSTA K-12 Computer Science Standards (2017)

 IC - Impacts of Computing